SystemsApproach/ops/intro.rst

 .. [#] Server clusters hosted in co-location facilities can also be
-       considered edge clouds, and benefit from the technologies and practices described in this book, but we use enterprises as our canonical example because they encompass a broader set of deployment requirements.
+       considered edge clouds, and benefit from the technologies and practices described in this book, but we use enterprises as our exemplar deployment because they expose a broader set of requirements.

 The hyperscalers are indeed willing to manage your edge cloud for you, as an extension of their core datacenters.
 And correspondingly, there